-The smaller 50m pre commissioning safety zones are considered as having no impact on commercial vessel transit given their radius, noting that it is considered unlikely that a commercial vessel would choose to transit within 50m of a wind farm structure (including the OSP) except in emergency circumstances.
+The smaller 50m pre commissioning safety zones are considered as having no impact on commercial vessel transit given their radius, noting that it is considered unlikely that a commercial vessel would choose to transit within 50m of a wind farm structure except in emergency circumstances.

-10.2 Fishing and Recreational Vessels
+10.2 Fishing Vessels

 The marine traffic data collected shows that while the majority of fishing vessel activity in the area occurs inshore of the Seagreen site, fishing vessels do transit through and actively fish within the site boundary (see Section 7.5).
-Additional input from the Seagreen Project Fishing Liaison Officer indicates that non-AIS traffic is also likely to be present.
-An estimated one recreational vessel per day was also recorded via AIS during summer periods, noting that activity was limited during winter (see Section 7.7).
+Additional input from the Seagreen Company Fishing Liaison Officer indicates that non-AIS traffic is also likely to be present.